danfuzz/samizdat/doc/samizdat-0.md

 <br><br>
 ### In-Language Library: Listlets

+#### `listletAppend listlet value <> listlet`

+Returns a listlet consisting of the elements of the given listlet argument followed by the given additional value.

 #### `listletCat listlet rest* <> listlet`

 Concatenates one or more listlets together into a single resulting